 With heavy hearts, we regretfully announce that Drive Bender will no longer be available for purchase, and the software division of Division-M has been closed.
 This change will also affect our other software products, including Anvil and Cyber Canary.

-We remain committed to supporting our existing Drive Bender customers and are actively working to eliminate the need for software license releases.
+We remain committed to supporting our existing Drive Bender customers and have made available a self-service license management portal.
 For those who have recently purchased Drive Bender, our support team is available to assist you in obtaining a refund should you wish to do so.
 If you wish to download the latest version, click here

 We extend our sincerest gratitude to the countless individuals who have purchased and championed Drive Bender over the past 12 years.
 We also want to express our deep appreciation to our forum moderators, CBers, and w3wilkes, who have tirelessly moderated the forums since the very beginning.
 Their dedication and commitment have been invaluable, and we owe them a tremendous debt of gratitude.